David Cox (Marine): Court martial

-All ten Marines were offered a choice: they could accept a plea bargain which would see them receiving no criminal charges or convictions, though they would be dishonorably discharged from the Marine Corps, or they could proceed on to a court martial in which they would be charged with attempted murder and conspiracy to commit murder.
-Seven of the ten accepted the plea bargain, including platoon leader Christopher Lee Valdez, who was the only one of the seven to manage to get his discharge upgraded to honorable.
+All ten Marines were offered a choice: they could accept a plea bargain, which would see them receiving no criminal charges or convictions, though they would be dishonorably discharged from the Marine Corps, or they could proceed on to a court martial in which they would be charged with attempted murder and conspiracy to commit murder.
+Seven of the ten accepted the plea bargain, including platoon leader Christopher Lee Valdez, who was the only one of the seven to get his discharge upgraded to "honorable".
 Among these seven, some were represented by Deborah Sorkin, a recent graduate of Boston University Law School, who had signed up for three years on the U.S. Navy Judge Advocate General's Corps.
-It was Deborah, sister to writer Aaron Sorkin, who informed her brother about the case which became the basis for the play and later film by the same name A Few Good Men.
+Deborah, sister to writer Aaron Sorkin, informed her brother about the case, which became the basis for the play and later film by the same name, A Few Good Men.

-Cox along with two other Marines elected to stand trial, arguing that they had committed this act under an order from a commanding officer and that murder had never been the intention.
+Cox, along with two other Marines, elected to stand trial, arguing that they had committed this act under an order from a commanding officer and that murder had never been the intention.
 Cox was assigned Donald Marcari as counsel.
-The court martial, which lasted only four days, saw Cox and the other two Marines cleared of both murder and conspiracy charges, though Cox was found guilty of simple assault for which he was sentenced to thirty days.
-Having been in the brig for thirty-eight days at the time, the simple assault charge was dismissed to time served.
-Cox would go on to finish his service with the Marine Corps, being honorably discharged in September 1989 at the rank of corporal.
+The court martial, which lasted four days, saw Cox and the other two Marines cleared of both murder and conspiracy charges, though Cox was found guilty of simple assault, for which he was sentenced to thirty days.
+Since he had been in the brig for thirty-eight days at the time, the simple assault charge was dismissed to time served.
+Cox went on to finish his service with the Marine Corps, being honorably discharged in September 1989 at the rank of corporal.